Veronica Hart: Career

 Hart began appearing in pornographic films in the 1970s, becoming a major star by the 1980s.
 According to film scholar Chuck Kleinhans, she portrayed the "stylish 'native New Yorker type.
 She is best known for her performances in Amanda by Night, Wanda Whips Wall Street, Roommates and A Scent of Heather.
+She left the adult film industry in 1982, eventually returning as a producer and director.

-Around 1984, Hart began directing segments on the Playboy TV series Electric Blue, appearing in B-Movies and working as a stripper.
+Around 1984, Hart began directing segments on the Playboy TV series Electric Blue, appearing in B movies and working as a stripper to support her family.

 After retiring from performing in pornographic films, Hart became an executive at film distributor VCA Pictures.

+For VCA, Hart directed a series of comeback features for friend and fellow pornographic film actress Ginger Lynn.

 With the sale of VCA to Hustler Video in 2003, and the direction of the company moving from feature, storyline-driven films to gonzo, she left the company when her existing contract expired.
 Afterwards, Hart moved on to other work, including working as a tour guide at the Erotic Heritage Museum in Las Vegas.

 Hart has acted in off-Broadway theater productions such as The House of Bernarda Alba, A Thurber Carnival, The Dyke And The Porn Star, and The Deep Throat Sex Scandal.

-She portrayed a judge in the film Boogie Nights (1997), directed by Paul Thomas Anderson.
+She has also made appearances in non-pornographic films.
+She played "Telephone Trixie" in Ruby and a judge in the film Boogie Nights (1997), directed by Paul Thomas Anderson.
+She appeared as a fictionalized version of herself in the sci-fi/horror comedy film One-Eyed Monster (2008), directed by Adam Fields.

 As of 2014 Hart had become a sex educator in China.
 An article in AVN magazine stated that she has been instructing women through an arrangement with a chain of adult retail stores and clubs called Sediva Maison.